 Do resistance bands actually work?

 The short answer - yes!
 But let's look at it in more detail.
 Resistance bands work in a couple of different ways.
-With bodyweight exercises such as squats, they provide added resistance which allows you to train your muscles further than you would be able to achieve with your own bodyweight alone (naturally that has an upper limit).
+With bodyweight exercises such as squats, they provide added resistance, which allows you to train your muscles even more than you would be able to achieve with your bodyweight alone (naturally, that has an upper limit).

-But in addition to simply adding extra resistance, they allow you to spread resistance through the exercise, which can help balance the load on your muscles so they are getting a more consistent workout, and not jerking or pulling suddenly.
+In addition to adding extra resistance, they allow you to spread resistance through the exercise, which can help balance the load on your muscles, so they are getting a more consistent workout and not jerking or pulling suddenly.

-There's also the benefit of introducing ancillary muscle groups to a single exercise, for example adding a tricep, bicep or abdominal element to the workout depending on the exact placement of the resistance band.
+There's also the benefit of introducing ancillary muscle groups to a single exercise, such as adding a tricep, bicep, or abdominal element to the workout depending on the exact placement of the resistance band.

-Resistance bands can also help you learn the correct way to do squats, that is, perfecting your posture and form by providing support, and preventing your knees from turning inward or outward.
+Resistance bands can also help you learn the correct way to do squats: perfecting your posture and form by providing support and preventing your knees from turning inward or outward.

 What muscles do banded squats work?

-The principal muscles which are worked out in banded squats are the major muscle groups of the lower body.
+The first muscles you work out in banded squats are the major muscle groups of the lower body.
 That includes the quadriceps, the gluteus medius, and the hip abductor.

-In addition, this exercise (depending on the specific type, e.g. banded squat, lateral squat, etc) places a secondary demand on the core muscles, including the abdominals and laterals.
+This exercise (depending on the specific type, e.g., banded squat, lateral squat, etc.) places a secondary demand on the core muscles, including the abdominals and laterals.
 While this isn't primarily a core workout, it will help with stamina and tone in these areas.

-Finally, with the correct band placement, as shown in some of the examples above, the exercises can be expanded to include shoulders and triceps in the overall workout.
+Finally, with the correct band placement (refer to the videos shown above), the exercises can be expanded to include shoulders and triceps in the overall workout.

-So, as we've seen, introducing the use of a resistance band into your squat program can transform it from a single muscle group workout to an effective whole body training routine.
+So, as we've seen, introducing a resistance band into your squat program can transform it from a single muscle group workout to an effective whole-body training routine.